 How often have you heard people proudly boast about long working hours, or burning the candles at both ends?
 Too often, and little do they know that they are doing themselves real harm.
 Sleep won’t be the magic cure, but a lack of sleep can make a bad situation worse.
 Try to go to bed at a regular time each day, and practice good habits to get better sleep.
 These include shutting down screens for at least an hour before bed, using your bed only for sleep or relaxing activities, and restricting caffeinated drinks for the morning.

 Yes, meditation seems like a thing that only yoga teachers do, but it doesn’t need to be a whole thing to be effective.
 Don’t worry about accomplishing anything or reaching some sort of enlightenment when you do it; just the fact that you’re taking a few minutes to calm down and focus on your breathing is huge.
 If you don’t know where to start, just sit quietly and focus on breathing in and out, slowly, for two minutes.
 Then work up to five minutes the next time you do it.

 - Stop multitasking

 Sending emails while eating your lunch or attempting to do more than one thing at a time may seem like a good idea, but it could be doing you more harm than good.
-Contrary to popular belief, the human brain can not multi task.
+Contrary to popular belief, the human brain can not multi-task.
 It simply switches between two things which can in fact lead to tasks taking up to 50% longer.
-Not only does it reduce productivity, multitasking can increase stress!
+Not only does it reduce productivity, but multitasking can also increase stress!